 - seedless raspberry jam to fill

 - Repeat until you have used up all the dough, gathering any scraps and rolling out again.
-Cut a central hole using the separate heart shaped cutter (or any shape you like) on half the biscuits.
+Cut a central hole using a heart shaped cutter (or any shape you like) on half the biscuits.

 - Place on the prepared trays, spaced slightly apart.
-Bake for 12–15minutes – keep an eye on the biscuits and remove from the oven when the edges just start to colour.
+Bake for 9-10 minutes – keep an eye on the biscuits and remove from the oven when the edges just start to colour.

 ALL IMAGES AND CONTENT ON SUPERGOLDEN BAKES ARE COPYRIGHT PROTECTED.
 IF YOU WISH TO SHARE THIS RECIPE, THEN PLEASE DO SO BY USING THE SHARE BUTTONS PROVIDED.
 DO NOT SCREENSHOT / POST RECIPE OR CONTENT IN FULL.FOLLOW ME ON SOCIAL MEDIA